-Born in Japan, Natsuko began playing violin at the age of 3
+Born in Japan, Natsuko began playing the violin at the age of 3

 Studied: Yehudi Menuhin School from Lord Yehudi Menuhin on scholarship (age 11)

 Prizes: Wieniawski, Yehudi Menuhin & the Tibor Varga; Gold Medal Winner – Prestigious London Symphony Orchestra/Shell Competition, Orchestra Ensemble Kanazawa Award, Iwaki Award for outstanding achievement as a Japanese artist (2007)